dsccommunity/iSCSIDsc/README.md

 This means that the configuration will continue to be applied until the **iSNS Server** is contactable so that the **iSNS Server** setting will be configured as soon as the **iSNS Server** becomes contactable.

 ## Known Issues
-- Integration Tests on the ciSCSIInitiator resource are currently disabled because it requires **iSCSI Initiator Loopback**, but this isn't documented anywhere so could not be made to work.
+- Integration Tests on the iSCSIInitiator resource are currently disabled because it requires **iSCSI Initiator Loopback**, but this isn't documented anywhere so could not be made to work.
   Note: **iSCSI Initiator Loopback** is supported according to [this document](http://blogs.technet.com/b/filecab/archive/2012/05/21/introduction-of-iscsi-target-in-windows-server-2012.aspx).
   This issue won't prevent this resource from working correctly, it simply reduces the effectiveness of automated testing of the resource.
 - Integration Tests on **iSNS Server** settings on the _Server Target_ and _Initiator_ resources are currently disabled because they require access to an **iSNS server**.